ramsantoshgithub/Custom-Command-Shell/README.md

 # MyShell: A Custom Command Shell in C

-This project is a custom command-line shell implemented in C for a Linux-based environment. [cite\_start]It is designed to replicate core functionalities of a standard shell, such as executing commands, handling multiple processes, and managing I/O redirection, using fundamental OS system calls like `fork()`, `exec()`, and `wait()`.
+This project is a custom command-line shell implemented in C for a Linux-based environment.
+It is designed to replicate core functionalities of a standard shell, such as executing commands, handling multiple processes, and managing I/O redirection, using fundamental OS system calls like `fork()`, `exec()`, and `wait()`.

 -----